 Virtually absent in this country, the Death Watch beetle prefers European hardwoods, especially oak, ash and chestnut; that have been "softened" with dry rot or wet rot.
 The larvae tend to tunnel towards the centre of the timber resulting in damage that may be more extensive than is apparent from the exterior.
 In the UK, this species is concentrated mainly in southern/central England.

 Originating in Europe, the House Longhorn woodworm beetle is now found around the world.
 Unlike other woodworm beetles, only the larvae of the House Longhorn beetle feeds on wood.
 The woodworm larvae usually matures in the spring and the mature adults then cut holes 6-10mm in diameter to exit the wood.
 They have shiny spots that resemble eyes and are typically black or brown with grayish hair on their upper bodies and wing cases.

-Not common in Scotland, the Longhorn woodworm beetle is generally found outwith the UK however, they have been found within areas in Surrey, England.
+Not common in this country, the Longhorn woodworm beetle is generally found outwith the UK however, they have been found within areas in Surrey, England.

 It is principally found in roof timbers where it attacks the sapwood of exclusively softwood species often resulting in severe structural weakness.
 The holes and tunnels of the House Longhorn woodworm beetle are significantly larger than the Common Furniture beetle.

 The Powderpost woodworm beetle is typically only found in timber containing adequate starch with pores large enough for the female beetle to lay her eggs in.